tomosaigon/zkWhaleCoiner/README.md

 # WhaleCoiner

 Zero-knowledge proof smart contract using SnarkyJS/Mina to do cool things if you can prove you're a "WhaleCoiner" (or a wholecoiner).
+The "prover" stays anonymous because their identity is never sent on chain in a transaction, only a ZKP that they are a Whale.

-Cool things: Write a message on the global WhaleCoiners Wall!
+Cool things for now: Write a message on the global WhaleCoiners Wall!
+Cooler things next: Mint NFTs, access token-gated clubs, vote...

-Contract deployed on Berkeley: https://berkeley.minaexplorer.com/wallet/B62qpJ4WFdXbah1TMnctXq2Hmsv4mEgr16BZgTCkNLY6uLw4VcsjDPY
+Live contract deployed on Berkeley: https://berkeley.minaexplorer.com/wallet/B62qpJ4WFdXbah1TMnctXq2Hmsv4mEgr16BZgTCkNLY6uLw4VcsjDPY